alanStrait/fly-light/README.md

 Flylight creates a single thread through this larger ecosystem, conveniently bending its shape to suit my desires and avoiding the hard stuff for now while getting acquainted with Go and Rust.

 ## Flylight Exercise
-fly.io leverages **Go**, and **Rust**, and **Elixir** programming languages extensively.
+fly.io leverages **Go**, **Rust**, and **Elixir** programming languages extensively.
 For purposes of this exercise, applications built with these languages are depicted in the following diagram.

 ![flylight-project](./images/flylight_project.png)

 This simplified topology is my mental model for the operational services that enable fly.io.
 While it may be incorrect, it serves my purposes to learn something useful about a modern distributed architecture.

 The lines represent communication between applications.
-- Solid lines represent application communication that is implemented initially: as an architectural thread.
+- Solid lines represent application communication that is implemented here as an architectural thread.
 - Broken lines are in the backlog.

 ## Flylight Applications

 ### fly-cli
-**fly-cli** is an initial `Go` implementation of a CLI.
-This is the primary application that lives in the client or subscriber's world and its' name had to changed so that it would not conflict with the fly.io `flyctl` application installed locally.  **This implementation is a first cut at using Go and does not represent the fly.io implementation**.
+**fly-cli** is a `Go` implementation of a CLI.
+This is the primary application that lives in the client or subscriber's world and its' name had to be changed so that it would not conflict with the fly.io `flyctl` application installed locally.  **This implementation is a first cut at using Go and does not represent the fly.io implementation**.

 Currently there are two commands that can be issued from `fly-cli`,
 - `./fly-cli regions`